The Political Economy of Capital Allocation

 The architecture problem: what Rethinking Venture Capital adds

-The Rethinking Venture Capital for the African Market white paper - compiled by a working group of 15+ fund managers and informed by a survey of over 50 African VCs - extends the political economy analysis by identifying the fund architecture problem as more fundamental than the investor behaviour problem.
-Its argument deserves direct engagement.
+The Rethinking Venture Capital for the African Market white paper - compiled by a working group of 15+ fund managers and informed by a survey of over 50 African VCs — extends the political-economy analysis by identifying fund architecture as a more fundamental problem than investor behaviour alone.
 The paper identifies four structural misalignments between the standard VC model and African market realities.

 First, the fund lifecycle mismatch: 60 percent of African VC funds still operate on the standard 10-year Silicon Valley model, but African companies take longer to mature.
-A fund deploying capital in year five of a ten-year structure is making investment decisions the market timeline makes structurally irrational.
-Second, the capital stack mismatch: equity-only funds deployed into businesses that need working capital, debt, or hybrid instruments produce both worse outcomes for founders and worse returns for investors.
-Third, the exit market absence: 36 percent of African fund managers expect secondaries to be their primary exit route, but only 38 percent have completed one - the gap between intent and infrastructure is the problem.
-Fourth, the waterfall structure problem: DFI-backed funds operating on European-style waterfall structures face carry timelines of 15–17 years, which structurally punishes risk-taking.
+A fund deploying capital in year five of a ten-year structure can be forced into investment decisions that the market timeline makes structurally misaligned.
+Second, the capital-stack mismatch: equity-only funds deployed into businesses that need working capital, debt or hybrid instruments can produce worse outcomes for founders and weaker returns for investors.
+Third, the exit-market gap: the paper reports that 36 percent of African fund managers expect secondaries to be their primary exit route, while only 38 percent have completed one - a gap between intent and infrastructure.
+Fourth, the waterfall-structure problem: DFI-backed funds operating on European-style waterfall structures can face carry timelines of 15–17 years, which weakens incentives for risk-taking.

 The coalition for change

-The actors with both the incentive and the structural capacity to drive reform are less prominent in most ecosystem conversations - precisely because the status quo generates less visibility for them than for the actors who benefit from it.
+The actors with both the incentive and the structural capacity to drive reform are often less prominent in ecosystem conversations - precisely because the status quo generates less visibility for them than for the actors who benefit from it.

 African institutional investors - pension funds, insurance companies, domestic banks - have the largest structural interest in domestic capital mobilisation.
 They hold the capital.
 They bear the currency risk of allocating it to dollar-denominated international assets.
 They have the most to gain from regulatory reform that allows them to invest in productive domestic assets.
-The Ci-Gaba model shows the mechanism.
+The Ci-Gaba model - the substantive treatment of which sits inInstitutional Actors - shows the mechanism.
 The regulatory reform required - expanding eligible asset classes, revising statutory investment limits - is achievable where governments are persuaded of the benefit.

 African-led VC funds and scale-up support institutions have a direct commercial interest in the growth of the ecosystem they operate within.
 Their incentives are aligned with ecosystem improvement rather than programme perpetuation.
 The correction period has strengthened rather than weakened their position: funds with clearly differentiated theses and genuine value-add propositions have demonstrated resilience.